Caro Newling

-Caro Newling OBE (born 12 April 1957) is an English theatre producer and currently vice-president of the Society of London Theatre.
+Caroline Denise "Caro" Newling OBE (born 12 April 1957) is an English theatre producer and currently vice-president of the Society of London Theatre.
 Newling established the Donmar Warehouse with director Sam Mendes in 1992 and ran the London venue for ten years.
 Newling and Mendes produced over 70 productions together at the Donmar Warehouse including Cabaret (1993), Company (1995), The Glass Menagerie (1995), The Blue Room (1998) and Electra (1999).
 Newling and Mendes left the Donmar Warehouse in 2002 to found Neal Street Productions with Pippa Harris.
 In 2012, Newling, Mendes and Harris were joined by former BBC director of UK drama Nicolas Brown.

-Neal Street Productions projects, produced by Caro Newling, have included The Ferryman, This House, Shrek The Musical and Charlie and the Chocolate Factory.
+Neal Street Productions projects, produced by Caro Newling, have included The Ferryman, This House, Shrek the Musical and Charlie and the Chocolate Factory.

 Early years

-Caro Newling was born on 12 April 1957.
+Caroline Denise Newling was born on 12 April 1957.
 Newling is the adopted daughter of Alfred John Newling and Evelyn Fowler.
 She attended Brighton & Hove High School and Roedean.
 Newling studied at Warwick University from 1975 to 1978 and at Webber Douglas Academy of Dramatic Art in 1981.